JS-LinuxInfra/Python/README.md

 Create the function, add a for loop and increment through the letters of the string, then print the total numerator count for the string argument.

+8. `string_conditional.py`

+Creates function, adds if/else statement,prints the output using a Boolean value based on if/else statement.

 ## Code

 This is the code I have written.
 Each program details what the program does and what the end result ended up being.